panva/node-oidc-provider/docs/README.md

 }
 ```
 </details>
-<a id="formats-customizers-to-push-a-payload-and-a-footer-to-a-paseto-structured-access-token"></a><details><summary>(Click to expand) To push a payload and a footer to a PASETO structured access token
+<a id="formats-customizers-to-push-a-payload-a-footer-and-use-an-implicit-assertion-with-a-paseto-structured-access-token"></a><details><summary>(Click to expand) To push a payload, a footer, and use an implicit assertion with a PASETO structured access token
 </summary><br>

 ```js